rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ## Conclusion

-Molecule is a great abstraction for the multiple steps of create, test, clean process that happens during development of an Ansible role.
+Molecule is a great abstraction for the multiple steps of create, test, and clean that happen during development of an Ansible role.
 Not only does it create and provide sane defaults to the directory structure of a role, it makes it easy to create a test a role during development.
 While there is a bit of a learning curve, the increased productivity of testing during development makes it an absolutely worthwhile investment.